jarrodbb/Social-Network-API/README.md

 This is an API for a Social Media Web Application where Users can share their thoughts and react with a friend's thoughts.
 The User is also given the ability to create a friends list where the friend can be added and removed from the list

-To achieve the desired results of the Social Media Web Applicaiton the following routes were developed,
+To achieve the desired results of the Social Media Web Application the following routes were developed,

 - Creating a new User
 - Getting all Users and their Thoughts